Weslife2002/Truong-Tran-Duy-Tan/Problem 6: Architecture/README.md

 ![generator](./dashboard.png)

-If the dashboard happens much more frequently than the score being updated then we may consider cache the dashboard result after each time there is change in the dashboard when after the increaseScore() function is completed.
+If the dashboard is updated much more frequently than the score, then we may consider caching the dashboard result each time there is a change in the dashboard after the increaseScore() function is completed.